JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform.md

 See the [Create and publish a multiplatform library](multiplatform-library.md) tutorial, where you will create a multiplatform library, test it, and publish it to Maven.

+### Desktop applications

+Compose Multiplatform enables sharing UIs across desktop platforms – Windows, macOS, and Linux.
+Many applications, including [JetBrains Toolbox app](https://www.jetbrains.com/toolbox-app/), have already adopted this approach.

+Here is what Victor Kropp, the Toolbox Team Lead, says:

+> After transitioning our desktop application to 100% Kotlin, we noticed improved productivity within our team.
+>
+> Using a single language means that every developer can make a feature from start to finish without switching contexts.
+> It is faster, less error prone, and improves knowledge sharing among developers.
+> The entire application also uses the same representation for data in memory, eliminating the need for extra (de)serialization steps.

+Learn more about the [Compose Multiplatform for Desktop Toolbox case](https://blog.jetbrains.com/kotlin/2021/12/compose-multiplatform-toolbox-case-study/).

 ## Code sharing between platforms

 Kotlin Multiplatform enables you to maintain a single codebase for application logic while keeping advantages of native